ShreejanaLama/IS211_FinalProject/README.md

-# Book Catalogue App 📚
+# Book Catalogue App - IS211 Final Project

 Hi!
 I'm **Shreejana Ghalan Lama**, and this is my final project for **IS211**, taught by **Professor Alain Ledon** at Baruch College.